kinoraw/kinoraw_tools/README.md

 # Kinoraw Tools

-a compilation of tools to improve video editing with blender's VSE.
+a compilation of tools to improve video editing with blender's VSE

 (Tested with blender 2.74)